kubernetes-sigs/gateway-api/site-src/concepts/security-considerations.md

             kubernetes.io/metadata.name: ns1
 ```

-* Because the number of listeners is limited on a Gateway, the administrator should
-instead rely on some validation (like ValidationAdmissionPolicy or some other mechanism)
+### More than 64 listeners

+Gateway resource has a limitation of 64 listener entries.
+If you need more than 64
+listeners, you should consider allowing your users to set their hostnames directly
-that limits what hostnames can be used on routes of each namespaces.
+on the routes of each namespaces but limiting what namespace can use what hostname
-* In case of `ListenerSet` (still experimental) a validation policy should also be applied.
+by relying on a mechanism like `ValidatingAdmissionPolicy`.

+In case you opt to use (the still experimental) `ListenerSet`, a similar mechanism
+should also be considered to limit what hostnames a `ListenerSet` can claim.

 ### Example of a ValidatingAdmissionPolicy